 Sprint 3 - The Finale

 The biggest lesson that we learned is that it is far too easy to fall back on bad habits.
 We let the desire to complete the happy path lure us into making the mistake of taking on far too many tasks we then made the situation worse by having stories that could have been omitted in the sprint because they belonged on the path even though they were not vital to completing the happy path.
+Good observation.
 This is an issue we need to solve as it is not a sustainable practice.
+I will be interested to how you and team plan to handle this classical “hurry-up” approach of getting the happy path (single scenario?) result instead of spending more time on requirement analysis / design.

 As much as the team hates creating diagrams, the presentation was far smoother as a result of the diagrams and they made understanding other member’s tasks much easier.
 The key here is to make sure that we are only creating diagrams to clarify how things work.
 The principles of just-in-time and just-what-you-need has to be applied here.
-After each story we need to be asking ourselves, what would make this easy to understand and do the one or two diagrams that explain the task.
+After each story we need to be asking ourselves, what would make this easy to understand and do the one or two diagrams that explain the task with a better understanding of the purposes (of behavior) and design…

 9. References